catalyzeio/stratum-docs/ssh-keys.md

 # Make the switch

-After the launch of Stratum or when migrating to a newer environment, you'll need to switch from using deploy keys to user keys.
+After the launch of Compliant Cloud or when migrating to a newer environment, you'll need to switch from using deploy keys to user keys.
 There's a few steps required in order to use an existing deploy key as a user key.
 First, be sure to **remove** all existing deploy keys

 ```
 catalyze -E oldEnvironment deploy-keys list